LancreFI/offensive/README.md

 reverse_shell.aspx is not my creation, the credit goes to INSOMNIA SECURITY :: InsomniaShell.aspx, brett.moore@insomniasec.com ::  www.insomniasec.com

 #winbin.sh
 Whip up custom executables on the fly.
-So far only supports creating a x64 executable for adding a defined user with a defined password to the Administrators group.
+So far only supports creating a x64 executable for adding a defined user with a defined password to the Administrators group or changing an existing user's password.
 For example if you need to replace a bin which you have full control over to gain further foothold.